St4NNi/jam-rs/docs/REMOTE_RESOURCES.md

 timeout, retry count, and full-download fallback are part of the resource opening contract. `--cache-block-bytes`, `--request-timeout-seconds`, `--max-retries`, and `--no-full-download-fallback` expose those controls;
-global `--memory` derives the in-memory cache budget. `--cache-dir` is the disk location used only when a remote candidate `.jam` must be materialized.
+global `--memory-target` derives the in-memory cache target. `--cache-dir` is the disk location used only when a remote candidate `.jam` must be materialized.

+Indexed archive blocks are cached by redacted locator, object version, size, and exact byte range.
+A sidecar whose archive identity or block checksum does not match is rejected before its content is used.

 Only the redacted locator is safe for logs and JSON.
 The redaction removes URL user-info and query/fragment suffixes, for example: